From Who Said What to Who They Are: Modular Training-free Identity-Aware LLM Refinement of Speaker Diarization: Proposed method

+Acoustic variations arising from environmental changes during a conversation can cause SD systems to erroneously split a single speaker into multiple pseudo-speaker labels.
+For example, shifts in a speaker’s position relative to the microphone can introduce noticeable acoustic variations, leading the SD system to incorrectly infer the presence of a new speaker.
+Such errors can substantially degrade diarization performance, as long contiguous segments are mis-attributed to different speakers.
+However, the semantic coherence of the discourse often suggests that the speaker’s identity remains consistent despite acoustic variability, offering valuable cues for resolving these errors.

-\textbf{1.
-LLM identity detection:} We use an LLM to assign an identity to each speaker based on the full transcript and initial diarization labels.
+We use an LLM to assign an identity to each speaker based on the full transcript and initial diarization labels.
 The prompt used is: \emph{``You are given a conversation with speaker labels.
 Your task is to assign an identity to each speaker.
 If different original speaker labels refer to the same person, merge them by assigning the same identity, but only do this if you are very sure.''} The LLM outputs a dictionary mapping each speaker label to an identity.
-This provides the identity information needed for downstream tasks and also allows us to detect cases where a single speaker has been mistakenly split into multiple labels.
 For example, if both \emph{spk0} and \emph{spk1} are mapped to \emph{Patient}, it indicates that \emph{spk1} was erroneously split from the same speaker as \emph{spk0}.

-\textbf{2.
-Detection of low-confidence segments:} For each diarization segment, we compute their speaker embedding and retrieve the top-k most similar segments in the same recording.
-Re-verified speaker labels are assigned based on the majority of speaker labels among these similar segments.
-Segments where the re-verified label differs from the original label are marked as low acoustic confidence.
-Low-acoustic-confidence segments, along with those labeled as ~\emph{Unknown} in the initial step, are further processed using an LLM (Fig.~\ref{fig:llm_prompt}), which leverages the surrounding dialogue context and temporal cues to infer the speaker (denoted as the LLM label).
+This allows us to detect cases where a single speaker has been mistakenly split into multiple labels and also provides the identity information needed for downstream tasks.